giladnavot/Citi-camunda/.swm/introduction-to-the-dashboard.6dh9j24g.sw.md

 ## tasks Function

-The `tasks` function is used to count the total tasks and categorize them into assigned to user, assigned to group, and unassigned tasks.
-It is used in the 'dashboard.html' file.
+The <SwmToken path="/webapps/frontend/ui/cockpit/client/scripts/pages/dashboard.js" pos="248:1:1" line-data="          tasks: function(next) {">`tasks`</SwmToken> function is used to count the total tasks and categorize them into assigned to user, assigned to group, and unassigned tasks.
+It is used in the <SwmPath>[webapps/frontend/ui/admin/client/scripts/pages/dashboard.html](/webapps/frontend/ui/admin/client/scripts/pages/dashboard.html)</SwmPath> file.

 ```javascript
           tasks: function(next) {